torepo/DDO/README.md

 # REPOSITORY

 I create some folders in this repository so that files are well organized.
-Youn can view the full description for each folder on file Repository-Structure.md
+Youn can view the full description for each folder on file [repository structure.md](https://github.com/torepo/DDO/blob/master/repository%20structure.md)

 It should be noted, that I did this project step by step based on a task or solving problems that arise.
 So for that I create a folder called history.
 You can visit these folders if you want to know what the task is being done, the problem is happening.